Freshwater marsh: Animals

 Many types of animals use freshwater marshes for habitat at some point in their life cycles.
 Birds, amphibians, reptiles, fish and macro-invertebrates can be found within freshwater marshes.
 Birds use freshwater marshes for nesting.
 Common species of birds found in a freshwater marsh include ducks, geese, swans, songbirds, swallows, coots, and black ducks.
 Although shallow marshes do not tend to support many fish, they are used as a nursery to raise young.
 The deeper ones are home to many species, including large fish such as the northern pike and carp.

 Soil

-Soils contain organic matter, air, water and mineral matter.
-The soil has very slow decomposition rates and is often black or brown.
-Soils are characterized by hue, chroma and value.
-The soils in wetlands are often hydric in nature, which means they are completely saturated and have no oxygen.
+Soils in freshwater marshes are considered hydric; soils that are saturated during the growing season and have anaerobic, or no oxygen, conditions due to the saturation.
+The soils in freshwater marshes have high organic matter due to slow decomposition rates and are often black or brown.
+The anaerobic conditions of the soils are caused by microbial activity that deplete oxygen, which are then reverted to anaerobic processes that accumulate or deplete reduced iron and other minerals creating distinct soil morphology characteristics.

 Hydrology

 Freshwater marshes are dynamic ecosystems.
 Aspects of the water like depth, velocity, oxygen concentration, and temperature change frequently.
 Marshes can be classified based on their hydrology.
 Marshes can be flooded permanently, intermittently, temporarily, seasonally, and semi-permanently.
 Groundwater reserves, water moving across the surface and precipitation are the three main sources of water in marshes.